scalapb/protoc-gen-template.g8/README.md

-# Giter8 template for ScalaPB plugins
+# Template for Protoc plugins in Scala

 Do you want to write your own proto code generator in Scala?
 Do you want to (optionally) integrate it with ScalaPB?
 This template does exactly